ocaml/platform-blog/opam-extended-dependencies.md

 variables are typically useful there:

-- `with-test`, `with-doc`: replace the `test` and `doc` dependency flags, and `true` when the package's tests or documentation have been requested
+- `with-test`, `with-doc`: replace the `test` and `doc` dependency flags, and are `true` when the package's tests or documentation have been requested
-- likewise, `build` behaves similarly as before, limiting the dependency to a "build-dependency", implying that the package won't need to be rebuilt if it changes
+- likewise, `build` behaves similarly as before, limiting the dependency to a "build-dependency", implying that the package won't need to be rebuilt if the dependency changes
-- `dev`: this boolean variable holds `true` on "development" packages, that is, packages that are bound to a non-stable source (a version control system, or if the package is pinned without a source checksum specified). `dev` sources often happen to need an additional preliminary step (e.g. `autoconf`), which may have its own dependencies.
+- `dev`: this boolean variable holds `true` on "development" packages, that is, packages that are bound to a non-stable source (a version control system, or if the package is pinned to an archive without known checksum). `dev` sources often happen to need an additional preliminary step (e.g. `autoconf`), which may have its own dependencies.